ZeynepEminoglu/ChessGame-/README.md

 Utility Classes: Provide helper functions for tasks such as checking valid moves and detecting check/checkmate conditions.

 # Release 1
-Task: Set up the basic chessboard using Pygame and load piece assets onto the board.
+Set up the basic chessboard using Pygame and load piece assets onto the board.

 Code Review: Initial code successfully draws the chessboard and pieces, and the GUI elements are responsive to user actions.

 Changes: Added comments to improve code clarity and modularized the functions for drawing the board and pieces.

 # Release 2
-Task: Implement piece selection and valid move calculations for each piece.
+Implement piece selection and valid move calculations for each piece.

 Code Review: Piece selection is functional, and valid moves are accurately calculated.
 Turn-based logic has been implemented.

 Changes: Refined the logic for handling special moves like pawn promotion and castling.

 # Release 3
-Task: Ensure proper handling of check and checkmate scenarios aswell as a gameover screen and a forfeit button.
+Ensure proper handling of check and checkmate scenarios aswell as a gameover screen and a forfeit button.

 Code Review: The game correctly detects check/checkmate and highlights the king when in check the forfeit button displays a winner message and allows the player to

 Changes: Improved efficiency in move validation and check detection by streamlining condition checks.

 # Reflection on Key Design Challenges